-- a tripartite dialogue involving the public authorities, including the European Commission and ensuring appropriate consultation and involvement of social partners in the design and implemention of policies. - a bipartite dialogue between the European employers and trade union organisations.
+- a tripartite dialogue involving the public authorities, the European Commission consults the social partners on the possible direction of an initiative, in a first stage, and on the content of an initiative, in a second stage, - a bipartite dialogue between the European employers and trade union organisations.
 This takes place at cross-industry level and within sectoral social dialogue committees.